-Bodytonic is born out of the exasperation of not being able to get any gigs around Dublin, and so we decide to go punk DIY and throw our own parties with our friends all helping out from operating the cloakroom, designing the logo and playing music.
+Bodytonic was born out of the exasperation.
+We weren’t able to get any gigs around Dublin, and so we decide to go punk DIY and throw our own parties with our friends all helping out from operating the cloakroom, designing the logo and playing music.

 Our longest running & biggest clubnight POGO launches at POD.
 We wet our feet in the festival world by hosting the Bodytonic arena at the first Electric Picnic; and Jacques Lu Cont plays our weekly Thursday club Backlash, selling out in advance & putting the night on the map for years to come.

 We host, and fill, our first off-Sonar party in Barcelona.
 Laurent Garnier headlines our arena at The Electric Picnic – another real iconic Bodytonic moment.
 The ‘Live’ room opens at POGO allowing us to move into the world of booking live music.
 We open our first office.
 (In the spare room of Trev’s apartment.)

 play a secret after-party until 6am) & our new office goes above the pub.
 We succeed in booking Carl Craig

 to play Wax (tiny club, big name).
 Klaxons